 Childhood Maltreatment Exposure and Disruptions in Emotion Regulation: A Transdiagnostic Pathway to Adolescent Internalizing and Externalizing Psychopathology

-Differential Associations of Distinct Forms of Childhood Adversity With Neurobehavioral Measures of Reward Processing: A Developmental Pathway to Depression
+Differential Associations of Distinct Forms of Childhood Adversity With Neurobehavioral Measures of Reward Processing: Neurodevelopmental Pathways to Depression

 Childhood adversity and neural development: deprivation and threat as distinct dimensions of early experience